 Measure: We develop methods in single-cell fluorescence microscopy in combination with computational image analysis to evaluate the distribution of cellular responses in real-time.
 The resulting high-throughput datasets are quantified using computational data analysis and interpreted using advanced statistical methods.

-Model: We use mathematical mechanistic modeling based on signaling pathway mechanisms to infer and predict the mechanistic details of cellular signaling.
+Model: We use mathematical modeling based on signaling pathway mechanisms to infer and predict the details of mechanistic cellular signaling.

 Manipulate: We experimentally investigate a cellular signaling system by manipulating the internal and external cellular environment both spatially and temporally at the single-cell level.
 Specific approaches include microfluidic devices, genetic and pharmaceutical perturbations, and optogenetics.